Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-25-where-we-stand.md

 "Six asked to speak with you specifically and, if you’re willing, we’d like for that meeting to go ahead."

 Ava swallowed her coffee thoughtfully.
 "Jeez.
 Are you sure?
-If this is as big as I think it is…"
+If this is as big as I think it is..."

 "There, I can’t comment.
 Yet."
 Darcy said.
 "Not unless you sign some paperwork."

 "What kind of paperwork?"

-"In short…" Darcy slid it across the desk.
+"In short..."
+Darcy slid it across the desk.
 "It’s a binding legal agreement that you understand just how serious this all is, that you’ve been informed what the consequences would be to you personally if you were to break trust, and that you accept those consequences.
 Agree to be bound by, and so on.
 You should read it in full."

 "I’ve had like two hours sleep.
 I’m not sure I should be signing *anything* right now."
 Ava objected.